|Nutritional Guidelines (per serving)|

 - Garnish: powdered sugar or granulated vanilla sugar for dusting

 Cut a circle with a biscuit cutter or round glass.
-Move the glass or cutter over about 1 inch or more and cut another circle, leaving two crescent shapes and an oval shape in the middle.
-Reuse the oval scraps to cut more crescents or bake as is.
-Don't worry if your first crescents are not perfectly shaped.
-With a little persistence and practice, you will get it.
+Move the glass or cutter over about 1 inch or more and cut another circle, which will result in two crescent shapes and an oval shape in the middle.
+Reuse the oval scraps, knead them, and roll out the dough again to cut more crescents or bake the ovals as they are if you'd prefer.
+Repeat the process until you've used all of the dough.

-Place the crescents on a baking sheet and bake for about 15 minutes.
-The edges of the cookies should just be golden.
-Do not let the entire cookie get brown.
-They should remain pale and just be baked through.
+Place the crescents on the prepared baking sheet and bake for about 15 minutes.
+The edges of the cookies should just be golden; keep an eye on the cookies as they brown fast and what you want is a pale and just-baked consistency through.

-While the cookies are still warm, dip the tops in powdered sugar or vanilla sugar and place on a rack to cool completely.
-Store in a dry container with a tight-fitting lid.
-In a sealed container, they will store for weeks.
+Remove the cookies from the oven and, while still warm, dust them with powdered sugar or vanilla sugar and place on a rack to cool completely.
+As they cool the consistency and bite will change.